 Pastoral and spiritual support

-The Chapel sits within the central tradition of the Church of England.
+Open and inclusive, our chapel provides a calm and spiritual centre of the College.
+Rooted in the Church of England tradition, the chapel welcomes and nurtures pupils of all faiths and none.
 The College has a rich choral tradition with an outstanding choir and the relatively small size of the Chapel building means that all services have an intimate feel to them.

-The College has a full-time chaplain who seeks to provide pastoral and spiritual care to the whole College community 24 hours a day.
-Pupils are always welcome to visit him at the chaplaincy base and to talk to him about anything that is bothering them, whether it is a serious personal matter or a minor difficulty.
+The College has a full-time chaplain who seeks to provide pastoral and spiritual care to the whole College community 24 hours a day, seven days a week.
 Sometimes pupils drop in just for a chat and a cup of tea.
-Additionally, the chaplain visits both boarding and day houses regularly to chat with pupils about how they are getting on.
+Additionally, the chaplain visits boarding and day houses regularly to chat with pupils about how they are getting on.

 Sometimes pupils drop in just for a chat and a cup of tea